vaexio/vaex/docs/source/index.rst

 What is Vaex?
 =============

 Veax is a graphical tool to visualize and explore large tabular datasets.
-It mainly renders density plots for visualization in the order of 10\ :sup:`9` rows in the order of 1 second.
+It mainly renders histograms, density plots and volume rendering  plots for visualization in the order of 10\ :sup:`9` rows in the order of 1 second.
 For exploration it support selection in 1 and 2d, but it can also analyse the columns (dimensions) to find subspaces which are richer in information than others.

 .. image:: images/ss1-small.png
 .. image:: images/ss2-small.png